-- ^a Total number of vehicles that can store within the ramp. - b Peak-hour ramp volume projections. - ^c Total number of vehicles in the queue, as calculated based on the ramp meter rate and projected traffic volumes. - d Total number of vehicles in the queue, as obtained from TRAFFIX.
+^b Peak-hour ramp volume projections.

+^c Total number of vehicles in the queue, as calculated based on the ramp meter rate and projected traffic volumes.

 The queuing analysis shows that under 2035 Forecast Year BART Extension conditions, the queue length at the U.S. 101 southbound on-ramp at McKee Road is projected to increase by 82 vehicles and the queue length at the U.S. 101 southbound on-ramp at Santa Clara Street is projected to increase by 56 vehicles during the PM peak hour.
-Therefore, under 2035 Forecast Year BART Extension Conditions, the vehicular queue at the U.S. 101 southbound on-ramp at McKee Road is projected to extend out of the ramp by approximately 626 vehicles during the PM peak hour, while the queue at the U.S. 101 southbound on-ramp at Santa Clara Street is projected to extend out of the ramp by approximately 519 vehicles during the PM peak hour.
+Therefore, under 2035 Forecast Year BART Extension Conditions, the vehicular queue at the U.S. 101 southbound on-ramp at McKee Road is projected to extend out of the ramp by approximately 626 vehicles during the PM peak hour, while the queue at the U.S. 101 southbound on-ramp at Santa Clara Street is projected to extend out of the ramp by approximately 619 vehicles during the PM peak hour.
 The AM peak hour queue lengths at these ramps would not be affected by the BART Extension.

-The available queue storage capacity at the freeway on-ramps would be inadequate to serve the projected queue length under 2035 Forecast Year No Build conditions, and the BART Extension Alternative would worsen the projected deficiency under 2035 Forecast Year

-BART Extension conditions.
+The available queue storage capacity at the freeway on-ramps would be inadequate to serve the projected queue length under 2035 Forecast Year No Build conditions, and the BART Extension Alternative would worsen the projected deficiency under 2035 Forecast Year BART Extension conditions.
 However, it should be noted that these projections assume a very conservative meter rate of 900 vph for the entire peak hour analyzed.
 If the future meter rate at these locations is greater than the assumed 900 vph, the projected demand on these ramps would be dissipated faster and the projected queues would be shorter.
 Alternatively, setting the ramp meter rate to allow no more than 900 vph could potentially result in peak-hour spreading (drivers accessing these ramps before or after the peak hour to avoid the long queues), use of alternative freeway ramps, and/or use of alternative modes of transportation, such as walk/bike/public transportation.